fmaclen/chromabox/README.md

 npm run preview
 ```

-Then, visit `http://localhost:4173` to use the app.
+Then, visit `http://localhost:4173` to open the app.